LITS Services FAQ: Fall 2020

 For more information, browse our curated set of Academic Continuity tech docs.

-Note: Always keep in mind accessibility before a class or meeting.
+Always consider accessibility before a class or meeting.

-Library Resources
+Library Services

+I’m studying remotely this fall.
+How will I get access to library resources for my classes?

+See our Library Basics guide, with information about how to access electronic resources and services.

 Where do I return library materials?

-Books can be returned to the library book return bin in front of Canaday.
-The bin is open from Monday – Friday and locked on the weekends.
+You can return materials to the bin outside Canaday or to a bin in Carpenter.

 If you need to return a large number of books, please email circulation@brynmawr.edu to arrange a drop-off appointment.

-The return bin will be closed beginning at 4pm on August 21.
-Returns will be accepted again when the library reopens.
+I returned a book recently.
+Why is it still on my record?

-Materials are quarantined for three days after being returned.
-Please note that this means your items will not be checked in right away.
-Don’t worry – they’ll be checked in when they get out quarantine and no fees will be assessed due to this delay.
+Materials are quarantined for three days after being returned so your items will not be checked in right away.
+Don’t worry – they’ll be checked in when they get out of quarantine and no fees will be assessed.

 Can I borrow books through Interlibrary Loan or EZ-Borrow?